Program FAQs

 Answer

-Students in the Clinical Mental Health Counseling program and the Pastoral Counseling program are admitted in the Fall semester.
-With permission, Clinical Mental Health Counseling and Pastoral Counseling students may take classes during the summer prior to their official admission date.
-Students in the School Counseling program begin the Summer semester (see School Counseling section).
+Students in the Clinical Mental Health Counseling program and the Clinical Mental Health Counseling with a concentration in Pastoral Clinical Mental Health Counseling program are admitted in the Fall semester.
+With permission, Clinical Mental Health Counseling and Clinical Mental Health Counseling with a concentration in Pastoral Clinical Mental Health Counseling students may take classes during the summer prior to their official admission date.

 What is the cut-off for the GRE scores and GPA?